 "We chose to do a waterfall countertop on the edges of the island to keep the visual line clean all the way across the countertops," Berk writes on his website.
 He also points out that the surface of the kitchen island is made of Silestone, a material that isn't natural and therefore incredibly durable.
 It's ideal for anyone concerned about picking a material that will stand the test of time.

 Additionally, textured details also work to add warmth to this edgy, black space.
 Here, pendant lights hang from the ceiling featuring a screened steel for a touch of texture.
 The space also includes a variety of plants and flowers for another welcoming element.

-Everything from the refrigerator and cabinets to the stove and microwave come in a rich shade of black.
-It's definitely a look that makes a statement but it's certainly not too overpowering.
+Everything from the refrigerator and cabinets to the stove and microwave comes in a rich shade of black.
+It's definitely a look that makes a statement, but it's certainly not too overpowering.

 Delicate flowers in a slender, gold vase add a bit of contrast to the intense color palette.
 Fresh fruit is also left on display in a large bowl to make the kitchen feel warm and lived in.
 These elements are a great way to off-set otherwise bold designs.

 The formal dining room continues the edgy design aesthetic; however, a wooden table and cushioned chairs work to soften the look.
 According to Berk, the wooden table here was intentional in the same way the wood featured on the kitchen island was.
 "It helps to unify the two areas and also visually breaks up all the black that was used throughout the space," the designer writes.

 The dining room is also complete with a built-in bar.
 Berk and his team carved out a section of the cabinets to create visual interest and make room for custom wine storage.
 "It not only gives purpose to what would have been a wall of cabinets but it now makes the dining area feel like a bar-equipped area that is ready for any kind of party," according to Berk.